HL7/US-Core/input/pagecontent/screening-and-assessments.md

 Screening and Assessments are used to identify various problems or health concerns.
 Their complexity ranges from simple observations to complex structured evaluations:

-- Clinician makes an 'observation' - I found patient has this problem
+- Clinician makes a 'clinical judgment' - I found patient has this problem
 - Clinician completes and shares detailed assessments
-- Clinician makes an 'observation' based on detailed assessment.
+- Clinician makes an 'clinical judgment' based on detailed assessment.

 The following guidance was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

 #### US Core Observation Screening and Assessments Profile

-To meet the requirements for USCDI v3 data class Health Status and Assessments, and SDOH Assessments, US Core defines the [US Core Observation Screening and Assessments Profile] to support questions and responses to screening and assessment tools.
+To meet the requirements for USCDI v3 data class Health Status and Assessments, and SDOH Assessments, US Core defines the [US Core Observation Screening and Assessments Profile] to support questions and responses to screening and assessment tools when an assessment is done.
 It can represent a single response, multiple responses, and multi-select “check all that apply” type questions.
 It also is used for recording a total score when a screening or assessment tool includes one.
 US Core Servers **SHALL** support the [US Core Observation Screening and Assessments Profile] for recording screening and assessments.

 The [US Core Observation Screening and Assessments Profile] is defined to record responses from a screening or assessments for *any* context.
 To keep related data together and preserve the survey structure, the profile can be used to represent multi-question "panels" of responses, individual responses (including multi-select or "check all that apply" responses), and calculated scores.
 The figure below illustrates the relationship between the Observation screening and assessments "panel" and the individual screening and assessment Observations.
 Each box represents an Observation: